IABTechLab/uid2docs/docs/sharing/sharing-best-practices.md

 The following are reasons to refresh the keys on an hourly cadence:

 - Regular refresh allows the SDK to fetch the latest keys for decryption.
-When a new sharing permission is enabled, the additional set of encryption keys needed to decrypt the data sent by the new sharing sender is returned the next time the sharing receiver calls the `uid2client.refresh()` function.
+When a new sharing permission is enabled, the additional set of cryptographic keys needed to decrypt the data sent by the new sharing sender is returned the next time the sharing receiver calls the `uid2client.refresh()` function.
 This process is managed by the SDK.
-- The UID2 framework periodically rotates encryption keys.
+- The UID2 framework periodically rotates cryptographic keys.

 :::note
 If you're using Snowflake, you don't need to do this step.
 The Snowflake UID2 integration takes care of refreshing the keys.